 If you have arthritis in your hands, you likely already utilize rubber jar openers at home.
 They make gripping, twisting and turning easier.
 So why not keep one in your car?
 I always have trouble opening water bottles so an opener comes in really handy.

 A rubber jar opener can also be used to unscrew your car’s gas cap.
-Nothing worse than stopping for gas and having to ask someone to help you – yuck!
+Nothing worse than stopping for gas and having to ask someone to help you – YUCK!

 If you want to get fancier, they do make arthritis gas cap wrenches.
 They slip right over your gas cap with a easy grip handle.
 But, sometimes they are hard to find that will fit your exact cap.
 For the same price, you could easily buy 20 rubber jar openers which would accomplish the same goal.